CohenLabPrinceton/pvp/_docs/gui.rst

    :file: assets/images/pvp_gui_overview_clickable.svg

-The GUI is written using `PySide2 <https://wiki.qt.io/Qt_for_Python>`_ and consists of one main :class:`~.gui.main.PVP_Gui` object that instantiates a series of :mod:`~.gui.widgets`.
+The GUI is written using `PySide2 <https://wiki.qt.io/Qt_for_Python>`_ and consists of one main :class:`~.gui.main.PVP_Gui` object that instantiates a series of :ref:`gui_widgets`.
 The GUI is responsible for setting ventilation control parameters and sending them to the :mod:`~pvp.controller` (see :meth:`~.PVP_Gui.set_control`), as well as receiving and displaying sensor values (:meth:`~.ControlModuleBase.get_sensors`).

 The GUI also feeds the :class:`.Alarm_Manager` :class:`.SensorValues` objects so that it can compute alarm state.
 The :class:`.Alarm_Manager` reciprocally updates the GUI with :class:`.Alarm` s (:meth:`.PVP_Gui.handle_alarm`) and Alarm limits (:meth:`.PVP_Gui.limits_updated`).

-The main polling loop of the GUI is :meth:`.PVP_Gui.update_gui` which queries the controller for new :class:`.SensorValues` and distributes them to all listening widgets (see method focumentation for more details).
+The main **polling loop** of the GUI is :meth:`.PVP_Gui.update_gui` which queries the controller for new :class:`.SensorValues` and distributes them to all listening widgets (see method documentation for more details).
 The rest of the GUI is event driven, usually with Qt
 Signals and Slots.

-The GUI is configured by the :mod:`~.common.values` module, in particular it creates
+The GUI is **configured** by the :mod:`~.common.values` module, in particular it creates

 * :class:`~.widgets.display.Display` widgets in the left "sensor monitor" box from all :class:`~.common.values.Value` s in :data:`~.values.DISPLAY_MONITOR` ,
 * :class:`~.widgets.display.Display` widgets in the right "control" box from all :class:`~.common.values.Value` s in :data:`~.values.DISPLAY_CONTROL` , and